 - Created opportunities for collaborative research and interdisciplinary projects

 ICS welcomes applications for new research clusters.
-Please submit a brief proposal in which you describe the specific focus of the group, the rationale for it, the goals the group will aim to accomplish, a list of likely participants, and any financial needs the group anticipates.
+Please complete an ICS Research Cluster Proposal Form in which you describe the specific focus of the group, the rationale for it, the goals the group will aim to accomplish, a list of likely participants, and any financial needs the group anticipates.
 For guidance, feel free to look at this Cluster Proposal Model as an example of a proposal that fits well within the aims of ICS research clusters.
 Please submit completed proposal forms to BOTH email@example.com and firstname.lastname@example.org.

 - Latin American and Latino/a Studies Cluster: An interdisciplinary group of BGSU faculty members committed to developing the fields of Latin American and Latino/a studies.
 The cluster works to increase the visibility of Latin American and Latino/a studies on campus through programming initiatives, curriculum development, and research.
 Currently, faculty in History, World Languages and Cultures, Ethnic Studies, and Women's Studies participate in the cluster.
 Contact Francisco Cabanillas if you are interested in participating.
 As a result of this collaboration, we are hosting the next International Symposium of the Transcaribe Network February 22-24, 2018.
 Find more information about the Transcaribe Symposium at www.bgsu.edu/transcaribe.